velvetflower/udemy_free_courses/README.md

 ## How to launch:

-You need to inser your Udemy cookies inside of .py file and then launch it.
+You need to insert your Udemy cookies inside of .py file and then launch it.